Andrew Jackson: Creek War

 Jackson had not fully recovered from his wounds when Governor Willie Blount called out the militia in September 1813 following the August Fort Mims Massacre.
 The Red Sticks, a Creek Confederacy faction that had allied with Tecumseh, a Shawnee chief who was fighting with the British against the United States, killed about 250 militia men and civilians at Fort Mims in retaliation for an ambush by American militia at Burnt Corn Creek.

 Jackson's objective was to destroy the Red Sticks.
 He headed south from Fayetteville, Tennessee, in October with 2,500 militia, establishing Fort Strother as his supply base.
 He sent his cavalry under General Coffee ahead of the main force, destroying Red Stick villages and capturing supplies.
 Coffee defeated a band of Red Sticks at the Battle of Tallushatchee on November 3, and Jackson defeated another band later that month at the Battle of Talladega.

 By January 1814, the expiration of enlistments and desertion had reduced Jackson's force by about 1,000 volunteers, but he continued the offensive.
 The Red Sticks counterattacked at the Battles of Emuckfaw and Enotachopo Creek.
 Jackson repelled them but was forced to withdraw to Fort Strother.
 Jackson's army was reinforced by further recruitment and the addition of a regular army unit, the 39th U.S. Infantry Regiment.
-The combined force of 3,000 men—including Cherokee, Choctaw, and Creek allies—attacked a Red Stick fort at Horseshoe Bend on the Tallapoosa River, which was manned by about 1,000 men.
+The combined force of 3,000 men—including Cherokee, Choctaw (Chahta), and Creek allies—attacked a Red Stick fort at Horseshoe Bend on the Tallapoosa River, which was manned by about 1,000 men.
 The Red Sticks were overwhelmed and massacred.
 Almost all their warriors were killed, and nearly 300 women and children were taken prisoner and distributed to Jackson's Native American allies.
 The victory broke the power of the Red Sticks.
 Jackson continued his scorched-earth campaign of burning villages, destroying supplies, and starving Red Stick women and children.
 The campaign ended when William Weatherford, the Red Stick leader, surrendered, although some Red Sticks fled to East Florida.